 Better ESG data and reporting frameworks

 This trend focuses on better ESG data to inform and make decisions.
-Investors are increasingly demanding companies report their ESG goals and risk factors, creating the need for more reporting frameworks such as sustainability reports and impact reports.
-Many companies have adopted initiatives to adopt these frameworks in order to become more transparent with their responsible investment practices and supply chain governance.
+Investors increasingly demand companies report their ESG goals and risk factors, creating the need for more reporting frameworks such as sustainability and impact reports.
+Many companies have adopted initiatives to adopt these frameworks to become more transparent with their responsible investment practices and supply chain governance.

 This trend has been met with great enthusiasm by investors who appreciate being able to understand the ESG risks a company is facing as well as its commitment to sustainability.

-Companies that embrace this trend stand out in both the public eye and investor communities for their commitment to the disclosure of climate-related financial disclosure, risks, and goals (such as nature-related financial disclosures), making them attractive investments for those interested in responsible investing.
+Companies that embrace this trend stand out in both the public eye and investor communities for their commitment to disclosing climate-related financial information, risks, and goals (such as nature-related financial disclosures), making them attractive investments for those interested in responsible investing.

-Better ESG data allows financial institutions, investors, and asset managers to make informed decisions when considering potential investments, allowing them the opportunity to invest responsibly while also generating returns on their investments.
-This will increase the availability of different product offerings such as ESG funds or ETFs.
+Better ESG data allows financial institutions, investors, and asset managers to make informed decisions when considering potential investments.
+This allows them to invest responsibly while also generating returns on their investments.
+This will increase the availability of different product offerings, such as ESG funds or ETFs.

 See Related: What is Sustainable Fashion?